tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tools_for_testing_python_code.md

 [unittest documentation](https://docs.python.org/2/library/unittest.html).

-## 2. Nose - a test runner for finding tests
+## 2. Nose - a test runner for your tests

 As you build up more and more tests you want to have a way of running them all automatically.
 One way to do this is to use